 - No other criminal charges are pending.

 - You did not violate the terms of your probation.
 If you broke them, expungement might still be possible with court approval.

 You shouldn’t gamble your life and liberty by pursuing post-conviction relief alone.
 Court procedures in California are complicated and time-sensitive.
 An experienced lawyer can help you navigate the system and develop a strong argument for why you deserve relief.
 A post-conviction attorney will review your case to determine what forms of relief you may qualify for, file the necessary motions or petitions on your behalf, and guide you through any hearings or other steps as your case proceeds.

 Contact a California Post-Conviction Lawyer Today

-The Law Offices of Justin E. Sterling represents clients in Los Angeles and the surrounding communities.
+The Law Offices of Justin E. Sterling represent clients in Los Angeles and the surrounding communities of Beverly Hills, Brentwood, Burbank, Century City, Los Angeles Airport, Marina Del Rey, Pasadena, Sherman Oaks, Torrance, Valencia, West Los Angeles, and Woodlands Hills.
 Our criminal defense law firm has a track record of securing excellent results for our clients, and we want to help you.
 Call or contact us now.
 The first consultation is free.